Mohanam

-Mohanam is a rāga in Carnatic music (musical scale of South Indian classical music).
+Mohanam is a raga in Carnatic music (musical scale of South Indian classical music).
 It is an audava rāga (or owdava rāga, meaning pentatonic scale).
 It is usually described as a janya rāga of Harikamboji (28th Melakartha Raga).
-However, alternate opinions suggest that Mechakalyani may be a more appropriate classification based on the lakshana of the raga.
+However, alternate opinions suggest that Mechakalyani or even Shankarabharanam may be a more appropriate classification based on the lakshana of the raga.

 The equivalent of Mohanam in Hindustani music is Bhoop (or Bhopali).

 It is one of the most common pentatonic scales across the world and is very popular in East Asian and Southeast Asian music, including China and Japan.

 Structure and Lakshana

 Mohanam is a symmetric rāga that does not contain madhyamam and nishādham.
-It is a symmetric pentatonic scale (audava-audava raga in Carnatic music classification - audava meaning 'of 5').
+It is a symmetric pentatonic scale (audava-audava raga in Carnatic music classification – audava meaning 'of 5').
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):